 Note: Many substances other than amino acids, such as amines will yield a blue color with ninhydrin, particularly if reaction is carried out on filter paper.

 Xanthoproteic Test:

-This test is answered by aromatic amino acids.
-(Tyrosine, Tryptophane) Reagent:
+Note: Conce.HNO3 is Hazardous.This test is of Demonstration only.This test is answered by aromatic amino acids.
+(Tyrosine, Tryptophane)

-Concentrated HNO3
+Reagent: Concentrated HNO3: